Forest Park, Illinois: Village life

 Every autumn the St. Bernardine Church hosts an Oktoberfest and the village hosts a Rib-fest.

 The village has several industries, but the most prominent is Ferrara Pan, now known as simply the Ferrara Candy Company.
 The candy factory can be seen and smelled from the Harlem Blue Line stop.

 The town is served by a weekly newspaper, the Forest Park Review, coming out every Wednesday.
 It is printed by Wednesday Journal, Inc. A bi-monthly publication, The Forest Park Post, is distributed to all homes and businesses in Forest Park and is published by 34 Publishing, Inc.

 There is a NFP citizens advocacy and information organization known as Vox 60130 (formerly Citizens United in Forest Park) serving the community since 2004.
 It monitors local governmental meetings and activities and sponsors workshops and presentations of important, relevant issues.
 They also hold candidate forums during each local election cycle.

 Education

 Forest Park is within the Forest Park School District 91 and the Proviso Township High Schools District 209.
 The elementary school district operates four elementary schools and Forest Park Middle School.
-The community is served by Proviso East High School in Maywood.
+The community is served by Proviso East High School, which is by Maywood but technically in unincorporated land.
 In addition, the Proviso Mathematics and Science Academy, a magnet school, is located in Forest Park.